Kubernetes tutorial – Scale & perform updates to your app

 To view the current image version of the app, run a describe command against the Pods (look at the Image field):

-To update the image of the application to new version, use the set image command, followed by the deployment name and the new image version:
+To update the image of the application to the new version, use the set image command, followed by the deployment name and the new image version:

 The command notified the Deployment to use a different image for your app and initiated a rolling update.
 Check the status of the new Pods, and view the old one terminating with the get pods command: